austindatamanagement/PythonExportThreadingADWC/README.md

         ![](importdata.png)

     2. Leave the source as **Local File**, click on Browse and select the downloaded csv file.
+Click on "open".

         ![](uploadsales.png)